rchvrd/github-actions-aws-terraform/README.md

 # github-actions-aws-terraform
-Repository for Reusable Terraform GitHub Actions used to deploy resources in AWS.
+Repository for Reusable OpenTofu GitHub Actions used to deploy resources in AWS.